alexhanl/gears/quickinstall/README.md

         kubectl apply -f /vagrant/hello-kubernetes.yaml

-6. Optionally, if you want to use calico instead of the default flannel, just open the Vagrantfile, uncomment the calico line, and comment the flannel line.
+6. Optionally, if you want to use calico instead of the default flannel, just edit the Vagrantfile by uncommenting the calico line and commenting the flannel line.